kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - `TopologyAwareWorkloadScheduling` for `schedulingConstraints`;
 - `DRAWorkloadResourceClaims` and `DynamicResourceAllocation` for shared claims;
+- `PodGroupPreemptionPolicy` only when the PodGroup-level preemption policy extension is required; workload-aware preemption itself is part of `GenericWorkload` in 1.37;
 - `CompositePodGroup` and `TopologyAwareWorkloadScheduling` when an LWS is attached below a CompositePodGroup.